-- Line 21.
+Line 21.
 Other taxes.
 Enter on line 21 any other taxes such as those listed below.
-See the instructions for Form 1040 or Form 1040NR for information on the additional taxes to include on this line. - Self-employment tax.
+See the instructions for Form 1040 or Form 1040NR for information on the additional taxes to include on this line.

+- Self-employment tax.
 This tax applies only to resident aliens.
 Use Schedule SE (Form 1040), Form 1040-PR, or Form 1040-SS to figure your self-employment tax.
-The self-employment tax rate for 2004 is 15.3%.
+The self-employment tax rate for 2005 is 15.3%.
 This includes a 2.9% Medicare tax and a 12.4% social security tax.
-For 2004, the maximum amount of self-employment income subject to social security tax is \$87,900.
+For 2005, the maximum amount of self-employment income subject to social security tax is \$90,000.
 There is no limit on the amount of self-employment income subject to the Medicare tax. - Social security and Medicare tax on tip income not reported to employer.
 If you received tips of \$20 or more in any month and you did not report the full amount to your employer, you must generally pay this tax.
-See the Form 1040 instructions or the Form 1040NR instructions. - Tax on qualified plans including IRAs, and other tax-favored accounts.
-If you received a distribution from or made an excess contribution to one of these plans, you may owe this tax.
+See the Form 1040 instructions or the Form 1040NR instructions. - Additional tax on IRAs, other qualified retirement plans, etc. If you received a distribution from or made an excess contribution to one of these plans, you may owe this tax.
 See the Form 1040 instructions or the Form 1040NR instructions. - Household employment taxes.
-If you pay cash wages to any one household employee in 2004, you may owe this tax.
+If you pay cash wages to any one household employee in 2005, you may owe this tax.
 See the Form 1040 instructions or the Form 1040NR instructions. - Tax on accumulation distribution of trusts.
 Use Form 4970 to figure the tax. - Tax from recapture of investment credit.
 Use Form 4255 to figure the tax. - Tax from recapture of low-income housing credit.
-Use Form 8611 to figure the tax. - Tax from recapture of Federal mortgage subsidy.
-Use Form 8828 to figure the tax. - Tax from recapture of qualified electric vehicle credit.
+Use Form 8611 to figure the tax. - Tax from recapture of federal mortgage subsidy.
+Use Form 8828 to figure the tax.

+• Tax from recapture of qualified electric vehicle credit.
 For details on how to figure the tax, see Pub.
 535, Business Expenses.